-A word about artwork
+A word about the curating process

 I have specifically made it a point to chose paintings whose subjects are peasants.
 This is for several reasons.
 Jesus Himself was poor and offered His Kingdom to all, regardless of their worldly status.

-Secondly, those who follow a cloister-inspired contemplative life are often called to follow the path of poverty in solidarity with the world's poor, thus uniting their own vocation with the sacrifices and offerings of the Religious who are called to Poverty, Chastity, and Obedience.
+Secondly, those who follow a cloister-inspired contemplative life are often called to follow the path of simplicity in solidarity with the world's poor, thus uniting their own vocation with the sacrifices and offerings of the Religious who are called to Poverty, Chastity, and Obedience.

 It is my hope that these images serve to draw you deeper into your own "call within a call."